The WS Form WordPress form plugin has been designed with form-rendering performance in mind. A few of these design considerations are detailed below.

-All WS Form submissions are completely isolated from the rest of the standard WordPress tables to improve performance.
+All WS Form submissions are completely isolated from the rest of the standard WordPress database tables to improve performance.

 Many of our competitors add form submissions to the regular WordPress wp_posts table as a custom post type.
 While this does have some advantages, such as making some of the WordPress codex functions available to the form submissions themselves, we believe that isolating the form submissions in their own table dramatically improves performance.
 The main disadvantage to pushing submissions into the wp_posts table is that post types such as pages, posts, and attachments (media items) all share the same table.
 Therefore if, for example, you had 10,000 form submissions, any queries for a page will have to contend with those 10,000 records, thus affecting the performance of your website.